vippsas/vipps-developers/newsletters/2021-02-newsletter.md

-# Technical newsletter for developers 2021-01
+# Technical newsletter for developers 2021-02

 💥 DRAFT! 💥

-This newsletter was sent in January 2021.
+This newsletter was sent in February 2021.

 # The deprecated eCom API `/status` endpoint will be removed